Think you buy your cruise and that’s all your spend on your vacation? That’s not the case.

-While you might think of a cruise as an affordable vacation, there’s no mistaking that cruising is big business.
+And while a cruise is an affordable vacation, there’s no mistaking that it is also big business.
 Modern cruise lines can have dozens of ships and all the biggest names — like Carnival, Royal Caribbean, and Norwegian — are owned by companies traded on the major stock exchanges.

 What does that mean for you?
 While the cruise lines want to give you a great vacation, they also want to entice you to spend more money.
-If you think you’re done spending money once you’ve bought your cruise, think again.
+So how much does the average person spend?

-We’ll get into how much passengers spend on the ship below.
+Below, we get into the spending habits once aboard the ship.
 The good news is that what you spend on the ship is completely up to you…

 Extra Spending Isn’t Required Onboard